queuebitt/queuebitt.github.io/darkmantle.md

 His testing shows a 12.6 DPS increase for dagger rogues moving to Darkmantle.
 And a 25-27 DPS increase for sword rogues.
 But again these are under more optimal conditions than we experience.
 So I ran my own numbers.

-*   Bitt Model (dagger, ZG 2-piece): 2-4 DPS increase
+*   Bitt Model (daggers, ZG 2-piece): 2-4 DPS increase
 *   Bloodfang Sword Model (epic swords, BF 8/8): Less than 1 DPS increase, potential for decrease on short fights
 *   Bloodfang + ZG Sword Model (epic swords, ZG 2-piece): 20.5 DPS increase